 Now we get to the most exciting part, assembling the tank and seeing it all come together.

-Setting up this 20 gallon tank is not a difficult task.
+Setting up this 20-gallon tank is not a difficult task.

 You should start off by laying out the substrate.
 Make sure that the substrate is nicely rounded and distributed well across the base.
-If you have a undergravel filter (although in the case of 20 gallons it’s unlikely) make sure to read the instructions first and install it.
+If you have an undergravel filter (although in the case of 20 gallons it’s unlikely) make sure to read the instructions first and install it.

 After the substrate is in place, it’s time to place the plants and decorations.
 At this point ensure that everything you put in the tank is safe to use in aquariums.
 Try combining artificial decorations with rocks and plants to create a realistically looking habitat.

 When all the decorations are in place, you will need to install the equipment.
-Every piece of equipment comes with instruction on how to install them and with a tank this size it should not take you long.
+Every piece of equipment comes with instructions on how to install them and with a tank this size it should not take you long.

 After that is all done, you can start filling the tank up with water and apply the necessary chemicals (water conditioner, salt, etc.).
 Once the tank is full you can turn your equipment on.